OpagueGlass/guitar-hero/README.md

     npm run dev
     ```

-    Alternatively, you can skip steps 1-3 and play the live demo by opening the project directly in
+    Alternatively, you can skip steps 1-3 by opening the project directly in
     [StackBlitz](https://stackblitz.com/github/OpagueGlass/guitar-hero).

-4. Navigate to `types.ts` and edit the `SONG_NAME` attribute in the `Constants` object to the desired song.
+5. Navigate to `src/types.ts` and edit the `SONG_NAME` attribute in the `Constants` object to the desired song.

-5. Open the link in the browser and click the mouse to start the game.
+6. Open the link in the browser and click the mouse to start the game.
 Refer to [How to Play](#How-to-Play) for gameplay
    instructions.